szepeviktor/MediaRon_post-type-archive-mapping/readme.txt

 3. View the term and you will see your selected page.
 4. Use Gutenberg on your public page to customize the archive.

+404 Template Mapping

+1. Visit Settings->Reading and map your 404 template to a page.
+2. Customize the new 404 page.
+3. Navigate to a broken URL to preview the 404 page.

 == Frequently Asked Questions ==

 = I don't see the post types.
 What's wrong? =